Array jobs¶

 esac

-Once finished, 5 files will be created in your current directory each containing the Pi estimation; total number of iterations (sum of iteration per task); and total number of successes):
+Once finished, 5 Slurm output files and 5 application output files will be created in your current directory each containing the pi estimation; total number of iterations (sum of iteration per task); and total number of successes):

 $ cat pi_22.json